Last Updated on

 For the feet, these Hypoallergenic Socks are fantastic!
 And yes, they are latex and polyester free!
 The tube sock style comes in white or black and multiple sizing options.

 For latex free underwear, opting for 100% Organic Cotton is also a great choice.
 But it can be difficult to find safe elastic!
 But we’ve got you covered…these are contain latex free elastic!
 These Women’s Bikini Briefs are slim fit and perfect for sensitive skin.
 For men, you can avoid any sort of elastic all together with these Drawstring Boxers.
 Make sure to also check out Boy’s Latex Free Underwear as well as Girl’s Underwear for Sensitive Skin and Latex Allergy in case your child is experiencing contact dermatitis from either latex or spandex.
+Lastly for breast eczema, make sure to check out these Cottonique Front Closure Bra and Bra Liner.
+Both are made with 100% Organic Cotton and completely hypoallergenic.
+Make sure to also check out this Remedywear Bra that uses TENCEL and zinc-embedded fibers to soothe skin.

 Check out this curated collection of Natural cotton wear for eczema sufferers.